- About us

-We own and operate two biodiesel manufacturing plant on the east coast of England and a third facility in Amsterdam that we acquired in 2018.
+We own and operate two biodiesel manufacturing plants on the east coast of England and a third facility in Amsterdam that we acquired in 2018.

 Biofuel blending and supply

 By blending biodiesel made from waste oils, we minimise the land use change impacts and improve the carbon savings of the diesel we supply to customers.

 We have developed unique supply chains that bring waste oils, collected from restaurants and other food producers around the world, to our manufacturing facilities in the UK and Amsterdam.

-We have built long-term trading relationships with waste oil collectors globally, and have also invested in used cooking oil aggregators, including Rexon Energy in Singapore and a joint venture in Australia with Greenlife Oil.
+We have built long-term trading relationships with waste oil collectors globally, and have also invested in our own aggregation business based in Singapore and a joint venture collection business in Australia with Greenlife Oil.

 With these diverse global supply relationships, we are able to:

-By creating demand for waste fats and oils in countries where there is no established market, we encourage suppliers to dispose of their waste products responsibly.
+By creating demand for waste fats and oils we are solving waste challenges and encouraging suppliers to dispose of their waste products responsibly.